CopperSpice API 2.0.0

 signal

-This signal is emitted when the process finishes.
-The parameter exitCode is the exit code of the process (only valid for normal exits), and exitStatus is the exit status.
-After the process has finished, the buffers in QProcess are still intact.
-You can still read any data that the process may have written before it finished.
+This signal is emitted when the command finishes.
+The parameter exitCode is the exit code of the command and exitStatus is the exit status for the task.
+After the commands has finished, the buffers in QProcess are still intact.
+This means you can still read any data which the command may have written before it finished.

 [=](int exitCode, QProcess::ExitStatus exitStatus){ /* ... */ });